ConanZhang/Flash-Game/README.md

 ####COLLISION FILTERING

-* Bullet: Collides with platforms and enemies.
-  * Category Bit: 4
-  * MaskBit: 26
+1. Enemies
   * FlyingEnemy: Collides with other flying enemies, bullets, and player.
 NOT platform enemies.
     * CategoryBit: 8
     * MaskBit: 15
   * PlatformEnemy: Collides bullets, platforms and player.
 NOT flying enemies OR platform enemies.
     * CategoryBit: 16
     * MaskBit: 7
   * PlatformEnemySensors: Only collides with platforms.
     * CategoryBit: 32
     * MaskBit: 2
   * DeadEnemy: Only collides with platforms.
     * MaskBit: 2
   * Spikes: Only collides with player.
     * Category Bit: 2
     * MaskBit: 1

+2. Player
+  * Player: Collides with everything.
+    * CategoryBit: 1
+    * MaskBit: 0xFFFF
   * ItemDrop: Is sensor, but only collides with player.
     * CategoryBit: 1
     * MaskBit: 1
+  * Bullet: Collides with platforms and enemies.
+    * Category Bit: 4
+    * MaskBit: 26
   * Platform: Collides with everything.
     * CategoryBit: 2
     * MaskBit: 0xFFFF

-* Player: Collides with everything.
-  * CategoryBit: 1
-  * MaskBit: 0xFFFF
+3. Misc.
   * Weapon: Collides with nothing.
     * CategoryBit: 1
     * MaskBit: 0
   * Background: Collides with nothing.
     * CategoryBit: 1
     * MaskBit: 0